 Loyola High School is closely monitoring information in response to COVID-19.
-Please check this page and your email inboxes regularly for updates by Principal Kozakowski.
-If you do not find these emails in your inbox, please check your spam, junk or promotion folders.
+Please check this page and your emails regularly for updates and links to messages from Loyola and Principal Frank Kozakowski (firstname.lastname@example.org).
+If you do not find these messages in your inbox, please check your spam/junk folders.

 - November Parent Webinar Recording (Nov.
 24)